mikrono/tModLoaderWiki_kr_ko/NetMessage-Class-Documentation.md

 # NetMessage Class Documentation
 This page lists methods pertaining to the NetMessage class.
 You can consult this page to get a better understanding of how NetMessage works.
 If you want to create custom netcode for your mod, this page is not relevant, see [Basic netcode](https://github.com/tModLoader/tModLoader/wiki/Basic-Netcode) and [Intermediate netcode](https://github.com/tModLoader/tModLoader/wiki/Intermediate-netcode) for that.

+Some of this page's contents may contain outdated 1.3 information.

 Index|
 -----|
 [Fields](#fields)|